Elnurk/SmartStorageMonitor/README.md

 - Triggers sound and LED alarm when movement is noticed inside of the storage room while Guard Mode is active.
 - Controls actuators based on remote commands.
 - Stores inventory data locally and transmits it over serial or network interfaces.
-- Provides an easy-to-use serial command interface for configuration and control.
+- Provides an easy-to-use serial command interface for debugging.

 ## Hardware